-You can lock a GO XSE unit to prevent unauthorized operation of the autopilot.
-When the unit is locked this is indicated with a lock symbol and with text in the pop-up.
-No automatic modes can be selected from a locked unit.
+You can lock a unit to prevent unauthorized operation of the autopilot.
+When the unit is locked, it is indicated with a lock symbol and with text in the pop up.
+No automatic modes can be selected from a locked display.